African Batik: Vibrant, Timeless Fabric Artistry

 The Production Process of African Batik Fabric

 The production process of African batik fabric is labor-intensive and requires great skill and precision.
-It involves a combination of wax application, dyeing, and fabric techniques.
+It involves a combination of wax application, dyeing, and fabric manipulation techniques.
 Here is a step-by-step breakdown of the process:

 2. Wax Application: The next step is to apply hot wax onto the fabric using a tool called a tjanting or a brush.
 The wax is applied to areas that should remain the original color of the fabric.